filswan/go-swan-provider/README.md

 vi ~/.swan/provider/config.toml   # update configuration if needed
 ```

+The deal status will be synchronized on the filwan.com, both client and miner will know the status changes in realtime.

 #### Note
 - Logs are in directory ./logs
 - You can add **nohup** before **./swan-provider** to ignore the HUP (hangup) signal and therefore avoid stop when you log out.